-- Hollywood Casino Lawrenceburg faced increased competition, namely the openings of a racino at Belterra Park in May 2014 and our own Dayton facility in late August 2014. - Hollywood Casino at Charles Town Races faced increased competition from the Baltimore, Maryland market, which includes Maryland Live! and Horseshoe Casino Baltimore, which opened at the end of August 2014, as we have been impacted by their marketing efforts in response to each other.
+· Hollywood Casino at Charles Town Races faced increased competition from the Baltimore, Maryland market, which includes Maryland Live! and Horseshoe Casino Baltimore, which opened at the end of August 2014, as we have been impacted by their marketing efforts.
 In addition, in December 2013, the license for Prince George's County, Maryland was granted to MGM.
-The proposed \$1.3 billion casino, which MGM plans to open in the fourth quarter of 2016, is anticipated to adversely impact our financial results as it will create additional competition for Hollywood Casino at Charles Town Races. - On February 28, 2014, the Massachusetts Gaming Commission awarded the Company a Category Two slots-only gaming license for its planned Plainridge Park Casino in Plainville, Massachusetts.
-On June 24, 2015, the Company opened the facility, which features live harness racing and simulcasting, along with 1,250 gaming devices, various dining and entertainment options, structured and surface parking, and a two story clubhouse with approximately 55,000 square feet. - A tribal casino is being constructed in Taunton, Massachusetts that could open as early as the summer of 2017.
+The proposed \$1.3 billion National Harbor casino, which MGM plans to open in December 2016, is anticipated to adversely impact our financial results as it will create additional competition for Hollywood Casino at Charles Town Races.

+- · On February 28, 2014, the Massachusetts Gaming Commission awarded the Company a Category Two slots-only gaming license for its planned Plainridge Park Casino in Plainville, Massachusetts.
+On June 24, 2015, the Company opened the facility, which features live harness racing and simulcasting, along with 1,250 gaming devices, various dining and entertainment options, structured and surface parking, and a two story clubhouse with approximately 55,000 square feet. - · A tribal casino is being constructed in Taunton, Massachusetts that, despite a recent judicial opinion to the contrary, could open in 2017.
 MGM Springfield in Western Massachusetts is expected to be completed in late 2018 and Wynn Everett in Eastern Massachusetts is scheduled to open by the end of 2018.
-The increased competition in Massachusetts will have a negative impact on the operations of Plainridge Park Casino; however, it should be the sole gaming facility in Massachusetts until at least the middle of 2017.
+The increased competition in Massachusetts will have a negative impact on the operations of Plainridge Park Casino.

-West
+South/West

-On April 5, 2013, we announced that, subject to final National Indian Gaming Commission approval, we and the Tribe had entered into definitive agreements (including management, development, branding and lending arrangements) to jointly develop a Hollywood Casino branded gaming facility on the Tribe's trust land in San Diego County, California.
+- On April 5, 2013, we announced that, subject to final National Indian Gaming Commission approval, we and the Tribe had entered into definitive agreements (including management, development, branding and lending arrangements) to jointly develop a Hollywood Casino branded gaming facility on the Tribe's trust land in San Diego County, California.
 The Hollywood Casino Jamul-San Diego facility is located approximately 20 miles east of downtown San Diego.
 The \$390 million facility is a state of the art development project which will include a three-story gaming and entertainment facility of approximately 200,000 square feet featuring over 1,700 slot machines, 43 live table games, including poker, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,800 spaces.
 In mid-January 2014, we commenced construction activities at the site and in June 2015, we announced the "Topping Out" marking the halfway point of construction.
-It is anticipated that the facility will open in the middle of the summer later this year.
-We currently provide financing to the Jamul Tribe in connection with the project and, upon opening, we will manage and provide branding for the casino in exchange for a management fee equal to 30% of the casino's pretax income, a licensing fee of 1.5% of gross revenues for the Hollywood Casino brand, as well as interest on funds advanced by the Company to develop the project.

-On April 29, 2015, we announced that we entered into a definitive agreement to acquire the Tropicana Las Vegas for \$360 million.
+It is anticipated that the facility will open in August this year.
+We currently provide financing to the Jamul Tribe in connection with the project and, upon opening, we will manage and provide branding for the casino in exchange for a management fee equal to 30% of the casino's pretax income, a licensing fee of 2% of gross revenues for the Hollywood Casino brand, as well as interest on funds advanced by the Company to develop the project. - On April 29, 2015, we announced that we entered into a definitive agreement to acquire the Tropicana Las Vegas for \$360 million.
 The acquisition was completed on August 25, 2015.
 Tropicana Las Vegas is situated on 35 acres of land located on the Las Vegas Strip with 1,467 remodeled guest rooms and suites, a 50,000 square foot casino gaming floor featuring 844 slot and video poker machines and 38 table games including blackjack, mini-baccarat, craps and roulette, three full-service restaurants, a 1,200 seat performance theater, a 300 seat comedy club, a nightclub, beach club and 2,950 parking spaces.
+During the second quarter of 2016, we refreshed the gaming floor with new slot machines and launched our Marquee Rewards player loyalty program at the Tropicana Las Vegas.